symphonyoss/symphony-java-client/README.md

 ##Change log and notes
 ### V1.0.0 (SNAPSHOT)
 * Compatible with 1.40.1 API, V2 and Agent 1.39+
+* Presence service is now disabled by default
 * ShareAPI supporting article (news) posts implemented
 * Support for custom HTTP Clients when initiating SymphonyClient.
 * Can support multiple SymphonyClient instances running in a single JVM representing different users.